colah/NN-Topology-Post/index.md

 The Easy Way Out
 ----------------

 The natural thing for a neural net to do, the very easy route, is to try and pull the manifolds apart naively and stretch the parts that are tangled as thin as possible.
-While this won't be anywhere close to a genuine solution, it can achieve relatively low classification accuracy and be a tempting local minimum.
+While this won't be anywhere close to a genuine solution, it can achieve relatively high classification accuracy and be a tempting local minimum.

 <div class="bigcenterimgcontainer">
 <img src="img/tangle.png" alt="" style="">